 4. Modern Appliances & Surfaces

-High-tech appliances add a significant amount of convenience for the modern chef.
+High-tech appliances add a significant amount of convenience for the modern chef, whether it’s an Andrew James ice cream maker or state of the art coffee machine.
 Professional-grade refrigerators, for example, are great for large families or those who prefer to keep their produce cooled at a separate temperature than their meat or beverages.
 Double ovens are another popular appliance upgrade for newer kitchens.
 They offer the option of cooking separate dishes at their own temperatures, simultaneously.
 Even modern faucets allow cooks with full or soiled hands to turn on/off the water with a tap of the arm, wrist or elbow.
 Such appliances are expensive additions to a new kitchen, but make the cooking lifestyle simpler and future buyers more interested.

 Aside from typical kitchen appliances, upgraded countertops should be careful reviewed.
 Before settling on the aesthetic choice, consider the benefits of a durable, low-maintenance and attractive surface.
 Think of the ease of being able to set hot pots directly on the countertops, or the confidence that spilled jam won’t stain the porous surface.
 Even soft counters can be problematic with the sharp utensils used in the kitchen.
 Many counter surfaces require repeated sealing, sanding or mineral oil buffing.
 Quartz and granite countertops score high amongst informed buyers but tend to come at higher costs.